Investing in the Next Generation of Leaders

 • Positive Athletic Cultural Experience (P.A.C.E): Free recreational and cultural programming daily at Turtle Island Neighbourhood Centre after-school hours to youth of all ages.
 Programming may include floor hockey, hip hop clubs, Pow Wow Clubs, drum groups, traditional arts and crafts, Sacred Ceremonies, Indigenous language workshops and much more.

-• Rising Sun Pow Wow Club: Operates out of two sites on Tuesday and Wednesday and Friday from 6 pm—8 pm.
-The Rising Sun Pow Wow Club teaches families the art of Pow Wow dance, song, drum and teachings.
+• Rising Sun Pow Wow Club: The Rising Sun Pow Wow Club teaches families the art of Pow Wow dance, song, drum and teachings.
 Traditional arts and crafts and much more are included in Pow Wow Club.
 Everyone is welcome to join regardless of age or experience!
-Healthy snacks are provided following the Pow Wow Club and locations are as follows:
+Healthy snacks are provided following the Pow Wow Club and locations are to be determined for this season.

 • Sacred 7 Youth Council: Participants in the Youth Programs who work together to act as the voice of community youth and make decisions to better the Ma Mawi Youth Program and community.
 The Youth Council meets twice a month to discuss important issues, programs and new incentives for participants and families attending Ma Mawi programs.